 Graduates of Georgia Military College, or other accredited institutions, may return to GMC for the purpose of continuing their education.
-A new application for admission must be submitted.
+A new application for admission must be submitted for students that have been gone over 2 years or attended another institution after leaving GMC.
 Students may only apply courses listed in the GMC core curriculum to the second degree and all of the concentration courses must be composed of courses not previously taken and passed for academic credit toward a degree or as an elective and reflected on the official transcript.